-Pop Quiz: Do you save money by waiting to hire a lawyer/attorney until your hearing is scheduled?
+Pop Quiz: Do you save money by waiting to hire a lawyer until your hearing is scheduled?

 Why?
 Read on!

-In a normal Social Security contingency fee agreement, you pay the same amount whether you hire an attorney a year before the hearing, or a week before the hearing.
+In a normal Social Security contingency fee agreement, you pay the same amount whether you hire an attorney a year, a month, or a week before the hearing.

 Most Social Security disability cases are taken on a contingency fee agreement: 25% of the back benefits up to a $6,000 cap.
 Click here for more information about fee agreements in Social Security cases.

 The main difference is how much time your attorney will have to help you!